Fourier--Hermite Dynamic Programming for Optimal Control: Differential Dynamic Programming

 \subsection{Implementation of DDP using automatic differentiation}

 During the backward pass in DDP, we need to evaluate the derivatives on the right-hand side of~\eqref{eq:coefficients_of_q} at $(\hat{x}_k, \hat{u}_k)$ to approximate $Q_k$.
 Classically these derivatives have been derived by hand or via symbolic or numerical differentiation methods, but they can also be automatically computed by using automatic differentiation (AD) \cite{griewank2008evaluating}.
 AD is based on transforming the function to be evaluated into a sequence of operations that compute the exact derivatives of the function along with its value.
-AD is readily available in several programming platforms including TensorFlow~\cite{abadi2016tensorflow}, PyTorch~\cite{paszke2017automatic}, JAX~\cite{jax2018github}, MATLAB~\cite{matlabautodiff, neidinger2010introduction}, and CasADi~\cite{andersson2019casadi} due to its wide use in machine learning.
+AD is readily available in several programming platforms such as TensorFlow~\cite{abadi2016tensorflow}, PyTorch~\cite{paszke2017automatic}, and MATLAB~\cite{matlabautodiff}.

 When using automatic differentiation, there are two alternative ways to evaluate $Q_k$ of the DDP algorithm at the nominal trajectory $(\hat{x}_k, \hat{u}_k)$.
 The first approach evaluates the derivatives of $\ell_k$ and $f_k$ on the right-hand side of~\eqref{eq:coefficients_of_q} at $(\hat{x}_k, \hat{u}_k)$ using AD.
 Once we have all the derivatives, we can solve for $Q_k$ using~\eqref{eq:coefficients_of_q}.
 The other alternative is to use AD directly to $Q_k$ and evaluate its derivatives at $(\hat{x}_k, \hat{u}_k)$.
 In this paper, we implement DDP with AD by applying the former approach due to its more direct connection with the classical DDP.